 Gold is generally known as a hedge against market crises and inflation.
 History is on the side of this claim.

 Let’s take a look at some of the key periods over the past 50 years to illustrate the strength of owning gold.
 The chart below shows the price of gold (blue line), the inflation rate (red line), and recessions (grey areas).

 During or following most of the recessions in the past 5 decades, gold saw significant growth.
 Likewise, while inflation hollowed out the purchasing power of the dollar, the value of gold grew.
 In simpler terms.
-If you think you will see a recession or inflation in your lifetime, you should own some gold.
-And I can’t show a chart like this without pointing out just how stunningly gold continues to perform — just look at the performance of the last 20 years!
+If you think you will see a recession or inflation in your lifetime, a historically proven way to mitigate the problem is by owning some gold.
+And I can’t show a chart like this without pointing out just how stunningly well gold continues to perform — just look at the performance of the last 20 years!
 We can thank our Fed for their money printing machines that keep driving the price of gold higher and higher.